 Christmas Stollen Scones – Everything you love about almond German stollen in scone form!
-These combine a classic British scone with German holiday stollen.

 Last Christmas my friend Nicole had a beautiful Christmas Tea at her house.
 She is an incredible gluten-free baker and she baked us the most incredible spread.
 Every single thing was gluten-free and she changed my opinion forever on gluten-free baking.

 One of my favorites from that day were these mini Christmas stollen scones.
 They were delicious and I couldn’t stop thinking about them.
 I asked Nicole for the recipe and she said that she made it up as she went along, so I got into the kitchen and made my own version.

 What is Stollen //